 The Lonesome Dove Collection represents the entire production record of the highly honored CBS miniseries.
 Included is every draft of Bill Wittliff’s screenplay, which he adapted from Larry McMurtry’s Pulitzer Prize-winning novel, as well as his series of fine-art photographs taken on-set now published in A Book of Photographs from Lonesome Dove.
 Among the materials documenting the show’s creation are principal costumes, set designs, props, production paperwork, continuity photos, and 77 hours of “dailies” — all the printed takes from the filming.
-Much of the material is on permanent display in the Lonesome Dove Exhibition room.
+Much of the material is part of the companion volume to Wittliff's photographs, A Book on the Making of Lonesome Dove, and many pieces are on display in the permanent Lonesome Dove Exhibition room.

 About the Keystone Logo